 - Tour of Budapest

-- Plus guided walks in Weltenburg, Passau, Melk, Weissenkirchen, Vienna and Budapest
+- Guided walks in Weltenburg, Passau, Melk, Weissenkirchen, Vienna and Budapest

-Fly to Regensburg and transfer to the port where you will board MS Maxima.
+Fly to Nuremberg and transfer to the port where you will board Amadeus Royal.

 Enjoy a welcome reception and dinner on board as you remain moored here overnight.

-This morning transfer to Kelheim by coach and then board a boat to the historic Abbey at Weltenburg, passing the famous Danube Gorge en route.
+Moor in Kelheim at breakfast time then board a boat to the historic Abbey at Weltenburg, passing the famous Danube Gorge en route.

-Enjoy dinner on board as your cruise begins with an overnight sailing towards Passau.
+Enjoy dinner on board as you cruise overnight towards Passau.

 Arrive in Passau around breakfast time.

-You have the afternoon to explore at your leisure then MS Maxima departs before dinner ahead of an overnight cruise to Melk.
+You have the afternoon to explore at your leisure then Amadeus Royal departs before dinner ahead of an overnight cruise to Melk.